 "We are fortunate that President Trump has indicated that he will work with us on a solution to reinstate TikTok once he takes office.
 Please stay tuned!"

-If TikTok doesn't come back on quickly, users will go elsewhere.
-The winners in that case might well be Instagram and YouTube, both owned by Meta Platforms (META) , which also owns Facebook.
+If TipTok can't cut a deal and really does shut down, the winners might well be Instagram and YouTube, both owned by Meta Platforms (META) , which also owns Facebook.

 A wild start for a new administration

-The TikTok shutdown will color Donald Trump's inauguration, which will take place at noon Monday in the rotunda of the U.S. Capitol building.
-It was moved inside because of cold-weather forecasts.
+The TikTok shutdown and resumption will color Donald Trump's inauguration, which will take place at noon Monday in the rotunda of the U.S. Capitol building.
+It was moved inside because of cold weather forecasts.

-The audience will include the political establishment with a bevy of billionaires in the audience, including Elon Musk, Trump advisor and CEO of Tesla (TSLA) ; Mark Zuckerberg, CEO of Facebook-parent Meta Platforms and Shou Zi Chew, the CEO of TikTok.
+The audience will include the political establishment with a bevy of billionaires in the audience, including Elon Musk, Trump advisor and CEO of Tesla (TSLA) ; Mark Zuckerberg, CEO of Facebook-parent Meta Platforms; and Shou Zi Chew, the CEO of TikTok, whose company was effusive in its praise for the President-elect.

-News reports suggest the administration will start its deportation campaign with raids in such cities as Chicago, Los Angeles and New York.
+News reports suggest the administration will start its deportation campaign with raids in Chicago, Los Angeles, and New York.
 The effort will be vast, and Tom Homan, Trump's immigration czar, is looking for facilities to house as many as 100,000 people at a time.

-An unknown is whether the manpower is available for such a project and whether the money can be appropriated.
+It is unknown whether the manpower is available for such a project and whether the money can be appropriated.

 At the same time, the incoming administration wants to boost tariffs on countries ranging from China to Canada and Mexico, as well as the European Union.
-Announcement of these may come this coming week.
+These may be announced this coming week.

 But there's more.
 Reuters reported this past week that Germany's U.S. ambassador has warned his government that the incoming administration wants to rob law enforcement and media of their independence and hand big tech companies "co-governing power."

 All of this comes as stocks have risen modestly so far in January.
 Early losses at New Year's have been replaced by enthusiastic buying.
-The Standard & Poor's 500 Index was up 2.9% on this past week; but the index is up only 2% on the month.
+The Standard & Poor's 500 Index was up 2.9% this past week, but because of early month weakness, it is only up 2% this month.

-The Nasdaq Composite added 2.5% for the week.
-So, it's now up 1.7% for the month.
-The Dow Jones Industrial Average produced a 3.7% gain for the week, good enough to move the index up 2.2% on the month.
+The Nasdaq Composite added 2.5% for the week, bringing its monthly gain to 1.7%.
+The Dow Jones Industrial Average produced a 3.7% gain for the week, bringing its monthly gain to 2.2%.

 Electricity generator Vistra Energy (VST) , up 24%.